Tkemper2/Mit/README.md

 Here's a short example video showing all the steps:
 "Mettre vidéo"

 Once all the parts have been imported.
 We were able to start designing the car.
 Design is a long and sometimes complicated process.
 The right solution doesn't come out on the first try, and sometimes you have to try again and again to get it right.
 There are a number of factors to take into account.
 In our case, we wanted the car to turn quickly.
-Which implies to have a small turning radius. ...
+Which implies to have a small turning radius.
+One way of calculating it is to  ...

+Another gearbox ...

+Taking these factors into account, we designed our car.
+Here's a timelapse of all the design process:
+Mettre vidéo 2